 My experience so far…

 …..has been intensely stimulating and interesting.
-I have recently completed a module in Contemporary Performance Practices which shock up my approach to my practice substantially and connected me to new ideas and perspectives on my creative direction.
+I have recently completed a module in Contemporary Performance Practices which shook up my approach to my practice substantially and connected me to new ideas and perspectives on my creative direction.
 In my final presentation for this module I compared through two simple performances the ways in which my practice has evolved since beginning the course and was very satisfied with the results.
 I have found the tutors to be very knowledgeable and supportive and have hugely enjoyed my first term of study.

 At the moment I’m working on…